cjdelisle/MatterfossWeb/README.md

-# Matterfoss Web
+# MatterFOSS Web

 This is an open source webapp based on the Mattermost(tm) codebase.
-The Matterfoss name is not (to the best of our knowledge) protected under any trademark and you are encouraged to modify, remix and redistribute the Matterfoss project within the terms of the Apache 2.0 license.
+The MatterFOSS name is not (to the best of our knowledge) protected under any trademark and you are encouraged to modify, remix and redistribute the MatterFOSS project within the terms of the Apache 2.0 license.

-This project should be used along with the [Matterfoss server](https://github.com/cjdelisle/Matterfoss) in order to provide fully open source, non-trademarked, community chat server software.
+This project should be used along with the [MatterFOSS server](https://github.com/cjdelisle/MatterFOSS) in order to provide fully open source, non-trademarked, community chat server software.

 ## No warrantees